ixugo/goddd/README.md

 func findUser(in *Input) (*Output, error) {
 	// Database operation error
 	if err != nil {
-		return nil, web.ErrDB.Msg() // The response type is a DB layer error, and the Msg function can modify the user-friendly message
+		return nil, reason.ErrDB.Msg() // The response type is a DB layer error, and the Msg function can modify the user-friendly message
 	}
 	// Business logic error
 	if err != nil {
-		return nil, web.ErrServer.Withf("err[%s] ....", err) // Withf can write details to provide more hints to the developer }
+		return nil, reason.ErrServer.Withf("err[%s] ....", err) // Withf can write details to provide more hints to the developer }
 }
 ```